-Supporting Retail & Commercial Development: The demolition of properties on the project site (noted above) will result in the loss of some commercial space.
-However, this provides the opportunity to reshape the town's commercial offer by providing a better quality retail experience for consumers through easier passage between the north and south side of the rail line, thereby allowing for improved access to the main commercial area and also providing higher quality commercial space for prospective retailers and employers.
-This aims to subsequently attract higher quality retailers and employers which will in turn attract more visitors to Grays, with catalytic effects.
+Supporting Retail & Commercial Development: The infrastructure being developed to support the underpass will require the demolition of some of the surrounding properties and therefore the loss of some commercial space.
+This project therefore provides the opportunity to reshape the town's commercial offer by providing better quality retail experience for consumers through easier passage between the north and south side of the rail line, thereby allowing for improved access to the main retail area and also providing higher quality commercial space for prospective retailers and employers.
+This aims to subsequently attract higher quality retailers and employers which will in turn attract more visitors to Grays, with catalytic effect.